Approval & Certification Center

-Included in the Division Chief's responsibility is the oversight of the Information Processing Services Office (IPSO), the Center's administrative and personnel operations, computer services and LAN (Local Area Network) operations, accountability and employee safety and health programs, and special projects, including a variety of program and management analysis studies.
-To carry out its mission, the Division is separated into two offices under the direction of Team Leaders.
+Included in the Division Chief's responsibility is the oversight of the Information Processing Services Office (IPSO), the Center's administrative and personnel operations, computer services and Local Area Network/Wide Area Network (LAN/WAN) operations, accountability and employee safety and health programs, and special projects, including a variety of program and management analysis studies.

 One function is the Information Processing Services Office.
 This office, referred to as IPSO, is responsible for the electronic storage, processing, maintenance and control of all documentation associated with the statutory responsibilities of the Center (e.g., product approval under Title 30 Code of Federal Regulations [CFR]).
-The information is input into various databases through data terminals.
-Images are scanned into the MSHA Information Management System (MIMS) and stored on CD-ROM disks and Center LAN servers.
+The information is input into various databases through computers.
+Images are scanned into the MSHA Information Management System (MIMS) and stored on Write Once Read Many (WORM) drives and Center LAN servers.
 The information is input/output, controlled, verified and manipulated by IPSO Computer Assistants for use by Center personnel at remote Desktop computers.
-The databases established and maintained by IPSO are also accessed by Center investigators from remote locations in the field via laptop computers and modems.
+The databases established and maintained by IPSO are also accessed by Center investigators from remote locations in the field via laptop computers via the Internet.
 Remote access by Center investigators to the information resident in the MIMS, enables immediate review and evaluation of information to aid in field investigations and on-site decision-making.

-IPSO also creates specialized database applications using SQL, ACCESS and/or EXCEL and Visual Basic Software and stores them on IPSO resident computers.
+IPSO also maintain specialized database applications using SQL, ACCESS and/or EXCEL and Visual Basic Software and stores them on IPSO resident computers.
 These specialized databases are controlled and managed by IPSO Computer Assistants for output to Center end users/requestors.
-Such databases may include policies and procedures that govern internal operations, lists of approved products by 30 CFR part and product, company approval number transfers and takeovers, etc. Because the IPSO is the only DOL, MSHA, organization responsible for official approval documentation management and retention, all system information is updated and backed-up on CD ROM, as well as specific data files are transmitted to an off-site mainframe computer system for central Agency data access and use.
+Such databases may include policies and procedures that govern internal operations, lists of approved products by 30 CFR part and product, company approval number transfers and takeovers, etc. Because the IPSO is the only DOL, MSHA, organization responsible for official approval documentation management and retention, all system information is updated and backed-up on WORM CD-ROM platters and magnetic tape and stored off site to comply with disaster recovery mandates.